visionplusplu/LuminanceAndBrightness/README.md

 ## 6. Open Source Repository
 - **Scripts:** https://github.com/visionplusplu/LuminanceAndBrightness
-- **Data:** https://osf.io/65bwf/ （Full dataset will be uploaded to OSF upon publication)
+- **Data:** https://osf.io/65bwf/ （The full dataset has been uploaded to OSF.
+To generate the figures in the manuscript, please replace the demo data with the full dataset available on OSF)

 ## 7. Software Description and Documentation